 The EPS portfolio of Terma

 Terma manufactures a wide array of EPS systems and associated products to meet different mission and application needs.
-The portfolio consists of various modules and ancillary sub-systems to deal with different aspects of the EPS function – a selection of products are detailed below and you can see the fuller portfolio here:
+The portfolio consists of various modules and ancillary sub-systems to deal with different aspects of the EPS function – a selection of products are detailed below and you can see the full portfolio here:

 The Modular Medium Power Unit – A power unit designed for observation, navigation, science or low power communication spacecrafts.
 The design concept was qualified by it first application in Rosetta and has been reused in Mars Express, Venus Express, Galileo and Small Geo.